swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 uses freely.
 This required a little bit of experimenting, I tried using a `Box` type with one mutable field, I tried putting the entire render step into a `deftype` with mutable fields.
-In the end I settled on representing mutable locals as arrays of one elements.
+In the end I settled on representing mutable locals as arrays of one element.
 The performance of this representation is stunningly good on Chrome and pretty good in Firefox as well.
 Surprisingly Safari performs the least well on this bit of code and I haven't had time to dig into why.